ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 1. Each aggregator has a clock that is roughly in sync with true time, i.e., within the batch window specified by the PA parameters.
 (This is necessary to prevent the same report from appearing in multiple batches.)
 1. Each client has selected a PA task for which it will upload a report.
-1. Each client knows the URL of the leader endpoint, e.g., `example.com/metrics`.
-We write this URL as `[leader]` below.
-(We write `[helper]` for a helper's URL.)
+It is also configured with the task's parameters.
 1. Each client and the leader can establish a leader-authenticated secure channel.
 1. The leader and each helper can establish a helper-authenticated secure